-A Gantt chart is used for planning and scheduling the steps of projects.
+A Gantt chart is for planning, scheduling, and tracking projects.
 It is a horizontal bar chart that serves as a visual tool for project management.
 It's one of the most common tools, if not the most common, to track a project's progression.

 The primary emphasis is showing what steps need to be done and when.
-The horizontal bars represents activities and the length of the bar represents the amount of time to complete the activity and the planned starting and end points.
+The horizontal bars represent activities, and the length of the bar represents the amount of time to complete the activity and the planned starting and end points.

-It can also illustrates dependent steps, overlapping steps and the extent of time.
+It can also illustrate dependent steps, overlapping steps and the extent of time.
 The chart is regularly updated to quickly show the status of a project at any given time.

-It is a form of visual management that people can quickly see and understand the start and finish dates of the terminal elements and summary elements of a project.
-A Gantt chart allows you to estimate project duration, sequence of events, coordination, and resource allocation.
+This tool is a form of visual management since it allows quick visibility into the start and finish dates of the terminal and summary elements of a project.
+A Gantt chart allows you to estimate the project duration, the sequence of events, and resource allocation.

 Visually representing complex projects can help a Project Manager determine critical path elements, potential parallel path events, model various "what-if" scenarios, and better understand best and worst cases.